Vietnam.vn - Nền tảng quảng bá Việt Nam

 The weakness of this method is that some banks have not yet connected to the National Population Database system, so there is no mechanism to verify whether the information on the citizen identification card/ID card is real or fake.

-This method only confirms that the person transacting with the photo on the document is the same, but does not confirm whether the information is correct or not.
+This method only confirms that the person transacting with the photo on the document is the same but does not confirm whether the information is correct or not.
 Therefore, there is a phenomenon that a person can use fake documents (or genuine documents sent online) to register a bank account and pass the normal eKYC.

 To overcome this loophole, according to Mr. Son, banks need to urgently connect with the National Population Database.
-Accordingly, when verifying information, it will be compared with information already in the National Population Database, thereby detecting cases of forgery.
+Accordingly, when authenticating information, it will be compared with information already in the National Population Database, thereby detecting cases of forgery.

 Principles to avoid falling into online scams